EXCLUSIVE-Buyout funds circle Germany's Transporeon ahead of $1.1 bln sale – sources

 LONDON, Feb 11 (Reuters) - Buyout funds, including KKR KKR.N, Hellman & Friedman and Blackstone BX.N, have expressed interest in German transport logistics software company Transporeon as private equity owner Hg reviews options to cash out, four sources familiar with the situation told Reuters.

-Hg, which bought Transporeon in 2019, wants to capitalise on the boom in e-commerce demand during the pandemic where retailers have come to rely increasingly on freight software to handle record volumes of online orders, the sources said.
+Hg, which bought Transporeon in 2019 from rival buyout fund TPG, wants to capitalise on the boom in e-commerce demand during the pandemic where retailers have come to rely increasingly on freight software to handle record volumes of online orders, the sources said.

 Transporeon specialises in cloud-based logistics technology and could be valued at about 1 billion euros ($1.14 billion) by prospective buyers, the sources said.